Olympus E-500 vs E-600

 Built-in Image Stab |

 One feature that differentiates the E-600 and the E-500 is in-body image stabilization (IBIS).
-The E-600 reduces the risk of handshake-induced blur with all attached lenses, while the E-500 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-600 reduces the risk of handshake-induced blur with all attached lenses, while the E-500 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The E-600 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the E-500 does not have a selfie-screen.Concerning the storage of imaging data, both the E-500 and the E-600 write their files to Compact Flash or xD Picture cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.